brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

  Customer-5       9424.e17c.3135  0xc3135  32768 (0x8000)
 ```

-This is all the SPB nodes in total that the BRANCH-USR-Core has discovered, including itself.
+The above command shows us all the SPB nodes in total that the BRANCH-USR-Core has discovered, including itself.
 System name is what it is, system Id is the unique node-id in the SPB domain (BMAC).
 SourceID is a 20-bit identifier used for mapping the origin of BUM traffic (only relevant in tandem multicast mode, check out this post about multicast modes).
 The bridge priority is used as a tie breaker during path computation.
 By manipulating the bridge priority, you can create a similar hierarchy as you would with STP, with lowest prio in the core etc.